cltl/FormatConversions/mmax2conll/README.md

     but instead an empty part 0 is added to those files.

 \[2\]:
-    The reference spans are not closed in the correct order, if they end at the same word.
+    The reference spans are not closed in the correct order if they end at the same word.
 The following is an example of output from `mmax2conll.py`:
     ```
               (10
                 -